 An outline also lets you see the movement of your novel.
 As you write scenes that feel important, put them on your outline, and then try rearranging the order of events.
+A program such as tooleybook can help you easily outline and move your content around.
 You might find that the scene you thought was the emotional climax of your novel might actually work best in the beginning, turning your work from a sequential examination of family dynamics into a gut-wrenching look into your characters’ pasts, slowly revealing them like paging through a photo album in reverse.

 Make yourself a map, but don’t forget to stop and look around.

 World-building isn’t just for the sci-fi and fantasy epics like Game of Thrones.
 It’s important to understand the world in which your characters live.
 Contemporary fiction often has little need for meticulous maps and sweeping inventories of local flora and fauna, but if your story takes place in Anytown, USA it will also lack authenticity.
 Treat your setting as though it’s another character.
 A passing mention to the flickering neon sign of the corner gas station will give your setting a mood and help set the tone of your story.
 A town with well-paved roads and no sidewalks signals more to your reader than “easy driving.”